vladlpavlov/Pythagoras/README.md

 ### Major Pythagoras Components

-* **SimpleGarden**: Efficient regression algorithm: an assembly of week learnes that are constructed by boosted greedy feature selectors.
+* **SimpleGarden**: Efficient regression meta-algorithm: boosted greedy feature selection factories create an assembly of parsimonious regressors

+* **FeatureShower**: Automatic data cleaner and feature generator

 * **PickleCache**: Pandas-compatible persistent caching, effortlessly extendable to work with new custom classes

 * **LoggableObject**: Simple base class that provides your objects with easy-to-use story-telling tools

-* **FeatureShower**: Automatic feature generator (COMING SOON)

-* **RegressionMage**: Top-performing regression algorithm that does everything for you right out-of-the-box (COMING SOON).
+* **MagicGarden**: Top-performing regression meta-meta-algorithm that does everything for you right out-of-the-box (COMING SOON).

 ### Tutorials